lanzhoushaobing/lvzhen/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate student from [School of EECS](https://eecs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
-My research interest includes computer vision, computer graphics, machine learning, and computational photography.
+I am a master's student who graduated from the [School of Internet of Things](https://ciot.njupt.edu.cn/), [Nanjing University of Posts and Telecommunications](https://www.njupt.edu.cn/).
+My research interest includes spoken signal, audio signal and machine learning.

 A data-driven personal website
 ======